Catogram/Catogram/README.md

+## A note about Catogram

+This repo is provided because of GPL license.
+Please note that it WON'T compile because of:
+- no CupertinoLib (private YTKAB0BP library)
+- no gradle-properties/google-services.json/keystore
+If you use something from this, please write me in the credits.
+Thanks!

 ## Telegram messenger for Android

 [Telegram](https://telegram.org) is a messaging app with a focus on speed and security.
 It’s superfast, simple and free.